slds-lmu/wildlife-age-sex/README.md

 A machine learning pipeline for classifying wildlife by age and sex characteristics using camera trap images.
 This project provides a complete end-to-end solution for wildlife researchers and conservationists to automatically analyze camera trap data.

-## 🎯 The 6-Step Workflow
+## 🎯 The 7-Step Workflow

 1. **Import Raw Images** - Organize your camera trap images
 2. **Run MegaDetector** - Detect wildlife and extract bounding boxes
 3. **Annotate with Interface** - Label images using the web interface
+4. **Convert to Training Format** - Use enrichment script to prepare data
-4. **Create Experiment Configs** - Set up configuration files for training
+5. **Create Experiment Configs** - Set up configuration files for training
-5. **Run Experiments** - Train and evaluate models
+6. **Run Experiments** - Train and evaluate models
-6. **Check Results** - Analyze performance and iterate
+7. **Check Results** - Analyze performance and iterate

 ## 🎯 Overview

-This project uses deep learning to automatically classify wildlife images based on:
+This project is designed as a flexible tool for running machine learning experiments on camera trap image data.
+It provides an end-to-end pipeline for data preprocessing, model training, and evaluation, with a focus on ease of experimentation and extensibility.

+As a proof of concept, we implemented age and sex classification for wildlife images, using deep learning models to predict:
 - **Sex**: Male, Female, Unknown
 - **Age**: Juvenile, Yearling, Adult, Unknown

-The pipeline integrates with **MegaDetector** for wildlife detection and provides a user-friendly web interface for data annotation and model evaluation.
+The pipeline integrates with **MegaDetector** for automated wildlife detection and offers a web interface for data annotation and model evaluation.

 ## ✨ Key Features